Working With Active Directory

-If you want to use Secure Active Directory with a non-trusted (self-signed) certificate, please follow the steps described in Managing TLS Certificates.
+If you want to use Secure Active Directory with a non-trusted (self-signed) certificate, please follow the steps described in Copy of Managing TLS Certificates.

 To construct the Manager DN string according to your Active Directory server, navigate to a user with administrator privileges (e.g. Administrator (1)), and then construct the Manager DN in reverse order (2,3) from the User, up the folder hierarchy.

 Notice that the domain (3) is split in reverse order to